rohit-go-green/and_you_too/README.md

 # and_you_too

-Startig off - just trying to learn \n
-Curious to see what programming do for me and the world!
+Startig off - just trying to learn.
+Curious to see what computer programming can do for me and the world!